Over stok og sten

-Over stok og sten (lit. "over cane and stone," the Danish version of a saying equivalent to "like the clappers", from German "Über Stock und Stein") is the debut album by the Danish dancehall act Bikstok Røgsystem and it contains 16 tracks with a total running time of 59:53.
+Over stok og sten (lit. "over fence and stone," the Danish version of a saying equivalent to "like the clappers", from German "Über Stock und Stein") is the debut album by the Danish dancehall act Bikstok Røgsystem.
+It contains 16 tracks with a total running time of 59:53.

-It was released in 2005 under the "Copenhagen Records" label, received very favourable reviews, and entered the Danish album chart as number one in February and made Gold by June 2005.
+It was released in February 2005 under the "Copenhagen Records" label, received very favourable reviews, and entered the Danish album chart as number one in February and made Gold by June 2005.